shamilihsan/product-catalog/README.md

 - View a list of products with their details.
 - Add a product to favorites by clicking the heart icon.
-- Remove a product from favorites by clicking the X icon (available in the favorites view).
+- Remove a product from favorites by clicking the X icon (available in the favorites page).

 ## API Endpoints